sarathsasidharan/fabric-launcher/docs/load_data_scalable.md

 Pipelines are ready and kicking, the next part is to automate this.
 Fabric via Data Pipelines provides you with [scheduling](https://learn.microsoft.com/en-us/fabric/data-factory/pipeline-runs#scheduled-data-pipeline-runs) capabilities to trigger these pipelines.
 This helps to run this data load operation at regular intervals based on how your data arrives.
 Scheduling is available up to a minute interval.
 For PBI users, these pipelines can also trigger data flow gen2 refreshes.

+## Notifications

+Last but not least, Fabric Data Pipelines provides you the [Outlook activity](https://learn.microsoft.com/en-us/fabric/data-factory/tutorial-end-to-end-integration#add-an-office-365-outlook-activity-to-your-pipeline), which is a super cool feature to send your a mail notification.
+This is a great feature to notify the status of important /business critical jobs as they are completed.